blockspacer/filesystems-basics/grpc/README.md

 Now you have several options:

-Option 1: use multiprocessing version of client:
+Option 1: use multiprocessing version of client.
 It instantiates 16 servers balancing requests between the servers using the [`SO_REUSEPORT`](https://lwn.net/Articles/542629/) socket option.